Jalastin/ECS-189L-Project/ProjectDocument.md

 - Menu traversal on console / controllers could be improved.
 Instead of using a cursor, having the controller simply hover the different menu options may be a better choice.

+## Game Logic

+- Could use better namespacing, i.e. having access to stats with `GameManager.Instance.Stats.PearlsThrown` rather than `GameManager.Instance.PearlsThrown`, which could be useful if our game is expanded.
+  - I did try this initially by creating a data-only class called GameStats (file is still in this repository); however, I could not find a way to keep some of GameStats' setters (CompletionTime) available to only the GameManager but private to other classes.
+- Figure out a way to store player data and progress after the game is fully closed.
+This most likely would require a database.

 ## Level Design

 - Our background is currently a static color.
 In a future version of this game, we could have a gradient so the color of the sky changes with the player's altitude (e.g. light blue in the beginning, overcast in the forest, a cave background in the cave, a darker blue for the storm, and a pink sunset for the crown/finish line)